Who goes on UNIQ?

 Please do not worry about this.
 We don’t want to miss out on students with the potential to do really well at Oxford, so this year we will be more flexible regarding the grades we require for UNIQ.
 As a general guide:

-For students from England, Wales and Northern Ireland, strong preference for 8 x GCSE grades, including some at 7/ 8/ 9/ A/ A* grades (or equivalent)
+We prefer applications with 8 x GCSE grades, including some at 7/ 8/ 9/ A/ A* grades (or equivalent).

-For Scottish students, strong preference for 7x National 5 with some at grade A.
+We prefer applications with 7x National 5, with some at grade A.